 Concepts from biology relevant to the processes studied in psychology.
 The structure and organization of the central and peripheral nervous system, neurotransmission, psychotropic drugs and the biological mechanisms underlying perception, motor skills, emotions and the higher cognitive functions (memory, speech, consciousness) are discussed.
 The lectures also deal with neurological disorders (Parkinson's, Broca's aphasia, Alzheimer's, etc.) and the biology of behavioral disorders (sleep disorders, psychoses, anxiety, depression, addiction).

-Twin studies in Psychology
+Behaviour Genetics in Psychology

 Behaviour genetics is the field that uses genetic methods to investigate why certain traits run within families.
 Family members may be alike in personality, behaviour, cognition, psychological health and lifestyle because they share their home environment but also because they are genetically related to each other.
 This course will focus on the influence of genes and the environment, and their interplay, on individual differences between people.
 Various research methods applied in behaviour genetics will be discussed, including animal studies, twin and family studies and genome-wide association studies.